lapse0310/umhub/i2_worksheet.md

 We identified these debts as deliberate and reckless technical debt because we decided to move forward as quickly as possible without giving atention to all the details.

 ### SOLID
-There are no major SOLID violations observed but some minor violations could be found [here](https://code.cs.umanitoba.ca/3350-winter-2021-a02/group-7/gaming-hub/-/blob/master/SGSF/app/src/main/java/comp3350/gamehub/guessnumber/GuessTheNumberActivity.java) in A02-group 7's repository.
+The SOLID violation observed could be found [here](https://code.cs.umanitoba.ca/3350-winter-2021-a02/group-7/gaming-hub/-/issues/76) in A02-group 7's repository.

 ### Retrospective
 Using the retrospective, we implemented the iteration by dividing tasks more uniformily and used dev tasks to progress in this iteration.